loginid1/nodejs-express-integration/README.md

 ###### The `LOGINID_SCOPES` variable

-You can leave this field empty for now, but if you need access to the refresh token you need to provide the `offline` scope.
+You should use `openid` as the field for scopes

 ```
-LOGINID_SCOPES=offline
+LOGINID_SCOPES=openid
 ```

 ###### The `LOGINID_APPID` and `LOGINID_APPSECRET` variables